MicrosoftDocs/dynamics-365-ai/ai-docs/sales/fre-setup-sales-insight-app.md

     > ![Agree to terms and conditions to publish the configurations](media/ci-admin-agree-terms-conditions-to-publish.png "Agree to terms and conditions to publish the configurations")
 Conversation intelligence is configured and ready for use in your organization.

-## Microsoft Teams
+## Microsoft Teams call recording

 > [!IMPORTANT]
 > - The enhanced experience for adding products is a preview feature. [!INCLUDE[cc-preview-features-definition](../includes/cc-preview-features-definition.md)]
 > - [!INCLUDE[cc-preview-features-expect-changes](../includes/cc-preview-features-expect-changes.md)]
 > - [!INCLUDE[cc-preview-features-no-ms-support](../includes/cc-preview-features-no-ms-support.md)]

 Conversation intelligence provides insights such as KPIs into sellers’ calls by analyzing the call recordings.
-When Microsoft Teams is integrated with conversation intelligence, making of calls and the analysis of conversations are made easy by providing real-time data on call recordings.
+When Microsoft Teams call recording is integrated with conversation intelligence, making of calls and the analysis of conversations are made easy by providing real-time data on call recordings.
 Also, organization’s sales teams can drill down into their customer interactions, get real-time call transcripts, and post-call summaries.
-As an administrator, you must configure the conversation intelligence to integrate Microsoft Teams for your sales teams to get real-time call transcripts, post-call summaries, and call insights.
+As an administrator, you must configure the conversation intelligence to integrate Microsoft Teams call recording for your sales teams to get real-time call transcripts, post-call summaries, and call insights.

 ### Review the prerequisites
-Review the following requirements before you configure Microsoft Teams calls for conversation intelligence:
+Review the following requirements before you configure Microsoft Teams call recording for conversation intelligence:
 -	You must have an administrator or equivalent security role.
 To learn more, see [Assign a security role to a user](https://docs.microsoft.com/power-platform/admin/create-users-assign-online-security-roles#assign-a-security-role-to-a-user).
 -	Your organization has a phone system installed with proper license to use.
 To learn more, see [Set up Phone System in your organization](https://docs.microsoft.com/MicrosoftTeams/setting-up-your-phone-system).
--	You have license to use Microsoft Teams.
+-	You have license to use Microsoft Teams call recording.
 To learn more, see [Microsoft Teams add-on licenses](https://docs.microsoft.com/MicrosoftTeams/teams-add-on-licensing/microsoft-teams-add-on-licensing?tabs=small-business).
+-	You must [Configure Microsoft Teams dialer](https://docs.microsoft.com/dynamics365/sales-enterprise/configure-microsoft-teams-dialer) in your organization.
 -	You must run the PowerShell script to record and store the Teams calls.
 If you are unable to run the script, contact you tenant administrator to run the script for your organization.
 To learn more, see [Run PowerShell script to record calls](#run-powershell-script-to-record-calls).
 ### Run PowerShell script to record calls
 Before you configure the Teams dialer, run the PowerShell script to record calls through Teams and store them in default Microsoft storage for real-time processing.